Home »

 val str1 = "Include help"

-You can concatenate a string on other.
-It means the string will be appended on the calling string.
+You can concatenate a string with another string.
+It means the second string will be appended to the first string.

 str1.concat(str2)